masumndc1/ansible-puppet/README.md

-# ansible-role-puppet
+# ansible-puppet
-Ansible role to install puppetserver and puppet-agent in nodes in AlmaLinux, Debian and Ubuntu.
+Ansible playbooks to install puppetserver and puppet-agent in AlmaLinux, Debian and Ubuntu.

 # infra